-- "OH, ERNEST!", a musical play based on Oscar Wilde's farce, "The Importance of Being Earnest," will open at the Royale Theatre Monday evening, presented by P. T. Rossiter.
+"OH, ERNEST!", a musical play based on Oscar Wilde's farce, "The Importance of Being Earnest," will open at the Royale Theatre Monday evening, presented by P. T. Rossiter.
 Francis DeWitt wrote the book and lyrics, Robert Hood Bowers the music.
-In the cast will be Marjorie Gateson, Hal Forde, Dorothy Dilley, Harry McNaughton, Ralph Riggs, Katharine Witchie, Flavia Arcaro and Barbara Newberry. - SIERRA'S SPANISH ART THEATRE opens the second week of their engagement on Monday night, presenting four plays during the week.
-The program: Monday and Friday nights, "The Cradle Song"; Tuesday, "Angela Maria," a drama, both by Martinez Sierra; Wednesday and Thursday evenings, "The Royal Peacock,"
+In the cast will be Marjorie Gateson, Hal Forde, Dorothy Dilley, Harry McNaughton, Ralph Riggs, Katharine Witchie, Flavia Arcaro and Barbara Newberry.

+SIERRA'S SPANISH ART THEATRE opens the second week of their engagement on Monday night, presenting four plays during the week.
+The program: Monday and Friday nights, "The Cradle Song"; Tuesday, "Angela Maria," a drama, both by Martinez Sierra; Wednesday and Thursday evenings, "The Royal Peacock,' by Sierra; Saturday matinee and evening, "Pygmalion," by George Bernard Shaw.